-Since September 2015, in partnership with Tower Hamlets College, we have provided a 19-25 provision for those students who are not quite ready for mainstream college and we aim to bridge this gap by meeting their individual needs.
+Since September 2015, in partnership with New City College, we have provided a 19-25 provision for those students who are not quite ready for mainstream college and we aim to bridge this gap by meeting their individual needs.

-The provision operates as an annexe of Tower Hamlets College, but is sited here at St John’s RC Special School in Turpins Lane, Chigwell, IG8 8AX. in a purpose built annexe.
+The provision operates as an annexe of New City College, but is sited here at St John’s RC Special School in Turpins Lane, Chigwell, IG8 8AX. in a purpose-built annexe.

 The aim of St John’s College is to enable its learners to gain the knowledge, skills and confidence they need to make a successful transition to adulthood and to live, work and contribute as fully as possible as part of their community.
 To achieve this, we aim to provide our learners with a specialist curriculum that meets their needs and interests.